ratson/admob-plus-test/README.md

 ## Instructions

+### Generate a GoogleService-Info.plist for the existent firebasex plugin

 - You will need to change the bundlename in config.xml and generate a new GoogleService-Info.plist from a test project in your Firebase console, matching the name you enter in config.xml, and add this .plist file in the project root folder.

 ### Sample APP ID's that can be used when adding the admob-plus plugin